box/t3js/tutorials/passing-messages.md

 # Passing Messages

-Now that we have all of our encapsulated modules on that page, we can get our JavaScript in there to do the job of creating memes.
+Now that you have all of your encapsulated modules on that page, you can get our JavaScript in there to do the job of creating memes.
 There's one problem: how does the `meme-menu` module communicate with the `meme-generator` module?
 The menu is handling the input values that need to update the overlay text on the image.
-This type of communication is handled by T3 and it is known as *messages*.
+This type of communication is handled by T3 and it is known as *messages*, which is an implementation of the publisher-subscriber (pubsub) pattern.

-Similar to a publisher-subscriber model, T3 components are able to use the global `Application.broadcast` method to send out messages to anyone who is listening.
-This broadcast can be captured by the modules `onmessage` method.
-By using the `messages` array on the public interface, the module will be able to explicitly defined which messages it is listening to.
+T3 modules use `context.broadcast()` to send out messages to any module that is listening.
+This broadcast is received by the module's `onmessage` method.
+By using the `messages` array on the public interface, the module explicitly defines which messages it is listening to.

 ## Using Messages

-Let's use messages in our application.
-Essentially what we need to do is pass a message from the `meme-menu` module that will update the `meme-generator` module.
-We can have the modules agree that the message to update the text will be called `memetextchanged`.
-The second parameter to the `Application.broadcast` method is an object that will be sent to listeners of the message, this will contain the text and which text field needs to be updated.
-As a first check let's make the `meme-menu` broadcast this message with it is initialized:
+To make the application work, you need pass a message from the `meme-menu` module that will update the `meme-generator` module.
+You can have the modules agree that the message to update the text will be called `memetextchanged`.
+The second parameter to the `context.broadcast()` method is a value is sent to message subscribers.
+For this example, the second paramteter contains an object with the text field to change and the text to insert into that field.
+You can make the `meme-menu` broadcast this message when it is initialized:

 {% highlight javascript %}
-// In the meme-menu's returned interface, let's edit the init function
+// In the meme-menu's returned interface, edit the init function
 init: function() {
-  Application.broadcast('memetextchanged', {
+  context.broadcast('memetextchanged', {
     direction: 'top',
     value: 'New meme text!'
   });
-};
+}
 {% endhighlight %}

-As the module broadcasts this message we need to update the code in the `meme-generator` module to listen for this message.
-We will need to do two things, first edit the messages we care about on the public interface of the module (the `messages` key) and then have the module react in the `onmessage` method for this message.
+As the module broadcasts this message, you need to update the code in the `meme-generator` module to listen for it.
+You need to do two things, first edit the messages the modules wants to receive (the `messages` key) and then have the module react in the `onmessage` method.

 Adding the message to the public interface is as easy as appending a new entry into the `messages` key's array, it should look something like this: